shiGeumChi/freecodecamp/README.md

 # freecodecamp projects

-Here is the place for projects Ive done @freecodecamp
+Here is the place for the projects Ive done @freecodecamp